 Power Ahead Colorado Rebates

-Power Ahead Colorado is a $1,500 heat pump rebate for Energy Star cold climate certified systems in the Denver metro area.
-No income limits.
-Will stack with Xcel Energy and the Colorado state tax credit.
-Does not stack with HEAR.
-Program has been announced but has not launched officially yet.
+Power Ahead Colorado is a $1,500 heat pump rebate for cold-climate certified systems in the Denver metro - the same $1,500 for ducted or ductless, with no income limits.
+Applications open June 29, 2026.
+It stacks with Xcel Energy and the Colorado state tax credit, for existing-home retrofits.

 Program Overview